cookiefactory/handbook/src/tools.md

 ## Slack

 Slack is our main communication tool.
 You can reach every team member of thomann.io via Slack.

+## Kenjo

+Kenjo is our people & culture tool.
+It's used for all people-related tasks:
+- requesting vacation
+- calling in sick
+- setting and tracking unit/community/team/personal goals
+- download paychecks
+- etc.

 ### #announcements, #slackcast and #review-1